 Before and After – 49 Year Old with Lower Blepharoplasty

 Before and After – 69 Year Old with Upper and Lower Blepharoplasty

 Before and After – Early 60’s with Upper and Lower Blepharoplasty

 Before and After – Blepharoplasty with correction of Ptosis

-Most people require only Tylenol to control the minor discomfort most have.
+Most people require only Tylenol to control the minor discomfort after the procedure.
 If required, something stronger but, generally, not an opioid can be prescribed.

-The incision for upper blepharoplasty, including reduction of the glabella muscles and tacking the brow up, is in the crease where the skin folds from the flat of the lid margin to the upper soft tissue as the eye is opened.
-The scar is, therefore, only visible when the lid is closed.
-The lower lid incision is just under the margin of the lid to the lateral lid margin and then in a natural smile crease.
+The incision for upper blepharoplasty, including reduction of the glabella muscles and tacking the brow up, is in the crease where the skin folds at the upper extent of the flat of the lid above the margin and extending outward a variable amount.
+The entire scar is, therefore, only visible when the lid is closed.
+The lower lid incision is just under the margin of the lid to the lateral corner of the eye and then in a natural smile crease.

 Scars result from any surgery.
 However, within 2-6 months, the scars from this procedure become almost invisible.

 There are possible risks and complications to any procedure.
 However, over the years I have modified the blepharoplasty procedures to make them as simple as possible to allow them to be done in the office under local anesthesia.
 This has also made them safer by eliminating or reducing most of the major risks.
 It has also markedly reduced the recovery time.
 The most common, though still unusual post-op problem is residual though significantly reduced tear trough.
 This, however, can be corrected by use of a filler or fat injection.